+Here we classify lens space surgery with $g(K)=4$. \begin{prop} Let $K$ be a lens space knot in an $\lz$ with $g(K)=4$, then the parameters are $(17,2)$, $(19,2)$, or $(8,3)$.
+The parameters are realized by $T(2,9)$ or $K_{8,3}$ in $\Sigma(2,3,5)$. \end{prop} \begin{proof} Let $(p,k)$ be a lens surgery parameter of a lens space knot $K$ with genus 4.
+Suppose that $\Delta_{K}(t)$ does not equal to a $(2,r)$-torus knot polynomial.
+Then the half non-zero sequence is $(4,3,1,0)$ or $(4,3,0)$ from Corollary~\ref{trefoilorollary}.
+The $\alpha$-index of the polynomial is $5$ or $4$.
+Thus $k_2\le 6$ holds from Theorem~\ref{them2}.
+The parameters with $k_2\le 6$ are already classified above.
+Then the parameters with $g(K)=4$ are realized by torus knots or $K_{8,3}$. $NS_h(K_{8,3})=(4,3,1,0)$.
+Since $(4,3,0)$ is not a non-zero sequence of a torus knot polynomial, this case does not occur. \end{proof} Note that the equality of non-zero sequence $NS_h(K_{8,3})=NS_h(K_{14,3})$ holds.
+This proposition also proves that the sequence $(4,3,0)$ is not non-zero sequence of lens space knot in an $\lz$.

-The author proved in \cite{tan2} the following: \begin{theorem}[Theorem 16 in \cite{tan2}] If a knot $K$ satisfying $\Delta_K(x)=x^n-1+x^{-n}$ admits lens surgery, then $n=1$ and moreover $K$ is the trefoil knot. \end{theorem} This theorem was proved by a longer argument of coefficients, however, it is a corollary of Theorem~\ref{main}.
+The author in \cite{tan2} proved the following: \begin{theorem}[Theorem 16 in \cite{tan2}] If a knot $K$ satisfying $\Delta_K(t)=t^n-1+t^{-n}$ admits lens surgery, then $n=1$ and moreover $K$ is the trefoil knot. \end{theorem} This theorem was in \cite{tan2} proved by a longer argument of coefficients, however, it is an immediate application of Corollary~\ref{main}.
 In the present paper, we can continue to discuss the existence of lens surgery in terms of the number of non-zero coefficients of the Alexander polynomial.